-- (a) The occupant sensing lighting controls are shown on plan documents and are installed. - (b) Occupancy sensor has been located to minimize false signals:. - (c) Occupant sensing lighting control is No closer than four (4) feetinstalled per manufacturer's instructions to minimize false triggering- such as to install an occupancy sensor away from a-HVAC diffusers to avoid probable false triggering. - (d) Passive infrared sensor pattern does not enter into adjacent zones. - (e) Occupancy sensors do not encounter any obstructions that could adversely affect desired performance.
+- (a) The occupant sensing lighting controls are shown on plan documents and are installed. - (b) Occupant sensing lighting control is installed per manufacturer's instructions to minimize false triggering- such as to install an occupancy sensor away from HVAC diffusers to avoid probable false triggering.